geometry-in-context/geometry-in-context.github.io-src/content/pages/home.rst

 * `Trigonometry Video and In-Class Activities <|filename|/pages/trigonometry.rst>`_: These cover basic trigonometry, with special emphasis on the tangent function.
+* `Volume Video and In-Class Activities
-* Volume Materials: This part is still under development.
-When finished, it will cover the problem of calculating volumes and applying Cavalieri's principle.
+  <|filename|/pages/volume.rst>`_: These cover the problem of
+  calculating basic volumes and applying Cavalieri's principle.

 About the Project
 -----------------
 *Geometry in Context* is a mathematics outreach project funded by the University of Arizona / NASA Space Grant Graduate Fellowship Program in 2014-2015.
-When completed, the project will consists of a collection of 4-5 minute long animated films that demonstrate connections between space-science, everyday problem-solving, and geometry.
+When completed, the project consists of a collection of animated films that demonstrate connections between science, everyday problem-solving, and geometry.

-Currently we have completed two films: *Transformations* and *Trigonometry*. *Transformations* discusses the four basic types of geometric transformations needed to understand Euclidean geometry.

 ..
    figure:: {filename}/images/transf_screenshot.png